 So why am I a virtual assistant?
 Because I am empowered by being self-employed and running my own business.
 I’ve been mentored, and I’ve received help here and there, but by and large, I built my business myself and achieved the success I’ve enjoyed through my own hard work.
-I also love being able to work from home and to make enough money to support myself and contribute financially to my relationship with my boyfriend.
+I also love being able to work from home and to make enough money to contribute financially to my relationship with my husband.
 Most importantly, I think, is that I’ve always felt a pull to help others.
 Is virtual assistance next to sainthood?
 No, I’m not selflessly helping people–I’m getting benefit (a.k.a.
 I’m receiving an income).
 But, I’m helping busy teacherpreneurs run their businesses and expand their reach in providing educational materials that reach thousands of children worldwide.

 When I first started my business, I outlined my business policies and terms.
 I identified my ideal client and my target market.
 I researched and tested different online business tools, like FreshBooks (although I currently use QuickBooks Online) and G Suite (formerly known as Google for Work)*.
 I set up business bank accounts and a business PayPal account.
 I track client time worked, I invoice clients on agreed-upon schedules, and I track my expenses.
 I’ve watched webinars and enrolled in online courses to help me become a better business owner and virtual assistant.
 I learned how to pay estimated taxes and diligently pay them each quarter.
 Just last week, I incorporated as an LLC to provide legal protection for my business and myself and to separate my business from myself as an individual a little bit.
 I have a welcome kit and contract agreement that I have clients electronically read and sign when we first start working together.